-With freelance camerawork now taking him all over the world, Stephen is based in London and has various projects in development, including a number of feature films.
+With freelance camerawork now taking him all over the world, Stephen is based in Northampton and London and has various projects in development, including a number of feature films.
 His visual style has developed over the years and has doubtless been influenced by his high-end work with Greg Williams as both he and Greg share a love of backlighting and atmospherics.

 Stephen is also influenced and inspired by the work of fellow cinematographers such as Janusz Kaminski, Roger Deakins, Darius Khondji, Haskell Wexler, Gordon Willis and Remi Adefarasin.